SixSunSets/Music-Genre-Classifier/notebooks/README.md

 ### Dataset used
 The dataset used is GTZAN.
 Inside the ``original_genres`` folder of the used dataset we found 1000 audio tracks in WAV format, with a duration of 30 seconds each, divided into 10 different musical genres.

-- **Genres:** Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae, Rock
+- **Genres:** Blues, Classical, Country, Disco, Hiphop, Jazz, Metal, Pop, Reggae, Rock.

 More details here: [GTZAN Dataset](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification/data)